Questions? We’ve got answers! Check out these top 10 questions and answers about visiting Disney World with young children in tow.

 10 – Is child care available at Disney World?

 We understand – sometimes adult time at Disney is just needed!
-Disney World does have Childcare Service available with either in-room babysitting and or at children’s activity centers at select Disney resorts.
+Disney World does have Childcare Service available with either in-room babysitting and special children’s programing such as a Toy Story party at Contemporary or pirate cruises at select resorts.
 In-room babysitting is provided by an independent childcare provider known as Kid’s Nite Out which offers babysitting with prices that vary depending on the number of children and hours needed (ages 6 months to 12 years).
-Children’s Activity Centers are supervised play spaces for kids ages 3 to 12.
-These Activity Centers are located at Animal Kingdom Lodge, Beach Club, Polynesian Village, and Dolphin Hotel.
-Find out more about activity centers in this article.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.